caodong0225/caodong0225/README_en.md

 - 🎓Currently studying at `University of Shanghai for Science and Technology`, majoring in `Computer Science and Technology`.
 I started my studies in `September 2022` and enjoy uploading my coursework projects to `GitHub`.

-- 📚Passionate about the internet industry and open-source development.
+- 📚I am now interning in the cybersecurity industry .
 I frequently share my small projects on `GitHub`.

 - ⭐ [My Personality](https://www.16personalities.com/profiles/infj-a/m/dh72t6ksr): INFJ-A